 Ask for help.
 Raising children is complicated, and you may need help.
 Consider taking a parenting class or going to a family counselor.
 Hospitals and community centers often offer such classes.
 Your teen's healthcare provider can help you find one.

 Watch for signs of substance use.
 Here are several common ones:

 Drop in grades

 Lack of motivation

 Red eyes (or increased use of eye drops)

 Missing nail polish remover, correction fluid, or paint (common inhalants) from around your house

 Using air freshener, incense, or breath freshener to cover the smell of cigarettes or marijuana

 Violence or destructiveness

-If you notice any of these signs of substance abuse, talk with your teen and your teen's health care provider or a counselor.
+If you notice any of these signs of substance use, talk with your teen and your teen's healthcare provider or a counselor.
 Take the problem seriously, and get help.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR